Phone-GWP-group

 Alternatives to expanded polystyrene packaging

 So, what are the alternative options to polystyrene packaging?
-And are any of these really better for the environment?
+And are any of these really any better for the environment?

-Alternatives to expended polystyrene packaging include:
+Alternatives to expanded polystyrene packaging include:

 • Other polymer-based foams.

-• Recycled foam.
+• Recycled foam

 • Wood/cellulose-based foams.